Le Phem Era

 Many distorted, black and white phone photos of ephemeral signage are placed in a grid formation.
 A riso test print where the ink is patchy in blue and black featuring text of different sizes, patterns and symbols.
 The same riso test print where there are no patchy spots where ink is missing.
 A riso test print of the same design on brown paper.
 A riso test print of the same design on maroon paper.
 A close up of a riso print of waves with jagged outlines and a shadow, with text in them that reads 'taua is you and I, maua is me and someone...' and 'for sure, seki'.
 A close up of a riso print of an experimental font made up of dots that depict gradients in arch shapes.
 Two attempts of recycled cardboard paper.
 The left has more jagged edges and two holes in the middle.
 Two attempts of plant debris paper.
 The right is mostly intact but the left is smaller, an unusual shape and in bits.
 Against a black background are white letters in an ornate, pixel font that have been placed with varying success.

-A six month long residency at the Centre for Projection Art from 22 November, 2022 to 30 May, 2023.
+A residency at the Centre for Projection Art took place from 22 November, 2022 to 30 May, 2023.

 Link to residency profile